How to Secure a Court Order to Remove Content From the Internet

 What Kind of Content Are You Dealing With?

 Removing damaging and unlawful content almost always requires a court order, but some forms of content can be removed without an order.
 Content that violates the Digital Millennium Copyright Act can often be removed by filing a DMCA takedown request to the hosting website.

 In some cases, malware or phishing content, as well as harassing content, can be removed without a court order as long as it violates a website’s Terms and Conditions.

 Revenge Porn Fact: Due to its extremely invasive and illegal nature, most search engines and platforms will honor requests to remove sexually explicit images posted without their consent.
 You can contact search engines like Google to request removal of nonconsensual pornography without the need for a court order.
 If you are the victim of nonconsensual pornography, read our article “What to Do If Someone is Distributing Your Intimate Images Without Consent“.
-The article details your options for having the content removed.
+The article details your options for having the content removed, with our without retaining a revenge porn lawyer.

 Where is the Content Posted?